 In addition to providing coverage for in-network therapists, most health insurance plans also include an out-of-network benefit option.
 This means that the insurance company will reimburse you for a portion of the money you pay to a therapist, even if that therapist does not have any kind of agreement with your insurance company.

 In practice, the way out-of-network benefits work is that you pay your therapist’s full fee at your session, then mail a claim (including proof of payment) to your insurance company in order to receive reimbursement at a later date, usually in the form of a check.
-Some claims can also be submitted online.
+Some claims can also be submitted online – learn more about different billing options here.

 The amount that your insurance company will cover varies between companies and plans, so in most cases you’ll still end up covering a percentage of the session cost yourself, but the overall cost will be lower than if you paid entirely out of pocket.